 Far too often I hear parents making the choice to medicate their children.
 Either it be behavioral problems, Poor attention, or both.
 I know it probably was a hard choice to make and a long road to get to that point.
 Often prompted by teachers and reoccurring incidents within the school system.
 More and more school aged children are being placed on ADHD meds and some even anti-physchotics.
 To me, this is evidence of a system that is sick, not the child.

 Medicating children with these kinds of meds come with the cost of side effects.
 Side effects are like a box of chocolates-you never no which one you are going to get.
-Medicine isn’t healthcare it is sick care.
-All other measures should be exhausted first but it seems anymore it is the go to solution.

-There is a more natural, holistic option that is effective-such as nature walks.
 In these cases, think of Nature Walks as daily medicine best taken before lessons.
 A study conducted by The American Journal Of Public Health concluded that “green outdoor settings appear to significantly reduce ADHD symptoms in children across a wide range of individual, residential, and case characteristics.”

 4. Preventative Care